Simply put, a business valuation is the formal process of determining what your business is worth.

 Business valuations can be determined using a variety of valuation methodologies.

-Valuator has a team of experienced valuation experts in Sydney who specialise in the analysis of a businesses value.
+Valuator has a team of experienced valuation experts who specialise in the analysis of a businesses value.
 If you want to sell your business or are using a valuation for a dispute or to find out what your business is worth, then Valuator can help you!

 There are a variety of variables that we use to determine what your business is worth.
 Here is a list of some of the factors that we take into account in our valuation: